iotaledger/iota-wiki/docs/get-started/introduction/shimmer/staging-canary.md

 # Shimmer: IOTA's Staging Network for Tokenization and Smart Contracts

-Shimmer, the staging network of IOTA, serves as a crucial testing ground for new advancements before their deployment on the IOTA network.
-With a focus on innovation, Shimmer provides a platform for testing cutting-edge features such as tokenization and smart contracts.
+Shimmer, the staging network of IOTA, serves as a crucial testing ground for new advancements before deployment on the IOTA network.
+Shimmer focuses on innovation and provides a platform for testing cutting-edge features such as tokenization and smart contracts.

 ## Shimmer: A Canary Network for Innovation

 Shimmer acts as a canary network for the IOTA ecosystem, allowing developers and enthusiasts to experiment with emerging technologies.
-It serves as a testing environment where new features are introduced and evaluated for their functionality, scalability, and security.
+It is a testing environment where new features are introduced and evaluated for functionality, scalability, and security.
 Shimmer's primary goal is to identify and refine innovations that will eventually be implemented on the main IOTA network.

 ## Tokenization on Shimmer

 Tokenization is a key feature of Shimmer, enabling the creation and management of custom tokens on the network.
-Through Shimmer's tokenization framework, users can create non-fungible tokens (NFTs), native tokens, and alias outputs.
+Through In Shimmer's tokenization framework, users can create non-fungible tokens (NFTs), native tokens, and alias outputs.
 These tokenization capabilities provide a foundation for various use cases, including digital assets, decentralized finance (DeFi), and supply chain management.
 By experimenting with tokenization on Shimmer, developers can explore the possibilities and refine the implementation of these features before they are introduced to the wider IOTA network.